w3f/Grants-Program/applications/Relation-Graph.md

 ## Project Overview :page_facing_up:

 ### Overview
-`Rlation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).
+`Relation Graph` is a substrate pallet that allows anyone to use GraphDB in [Substrate platform](https://substrate.io/).
-`Rlation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.  using `Rlation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.
+`Relation Graph` provides organizations with ready-to-use GraphDB service for successfully running Dapps on the Substrate.  using `Relation Graph` Dapps builders can focus on bussiness logic by removing the complexities of Substrate.

 ### Project Details